PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   tilde like in `~plasmapy.particles.particle_class.Particle`.

 This linking will work for `python` commands as well as commonly used packages like `numpy`, `astropy`, `scipy`, and `pandas`.
-This cross-package linking is made possible with the `sphinx.ext.intersphinx` extension and the sources used for this cross-linking is defined in the ``intersphinx_mapping`` variable in `docs/conf.py`_.
-If a cross-link is not working as expected this is usually due to (1) a typo, (2) the package is not defined in the ``intersphinx_mapping`` configuration value, or (3) the referenced source package does not properly or fully index their own code (this is common in open-source packages).
+This cross-package linking is made possible with the `sphinx.ext.intersphinx` extension.
+The sources used for this cross-linking are defined in the :confval:`intersphinx_mapping` configuration value in `docs/conf.py`_.
+If a cross-link is not working as expected this is usually due to (1) a typo, (2) the package not being defined in :confval:`intersphinx_mapping`, or (3) the referenced source package does not properly or fully index their own code (this is common in open-source packages).

 `sphinx` can format code blocks for Python and the Python console.